 Foster care in the homes of foster volunteers for special needs, ill, injured or baby animals to improve adoptability.

 Humane Education for children and teens about responsible pet ownership, humane treatment of animals, and the homeless pet population crisis.

-Transfer and rescue network of over 124 partner facilities and groups to place more animals.
+Transfer network of over 126 partner facilities and groups to place more animals.

 Behavior assessments, positive reinforcement training, and enrichment activities to keep pets mentally and emotionally healthy while at our shelter.

 Cruelty investigation of animal abuse and neglect around the state.

-Advocacy for legislation and ordinances that will enhance the welfare of animals in Utah.
+Advocacy for legislation and ordinances that enhance the welfare of animals in Utah.

 - Volunteer program with hundreds of active volunteers to keep all pets healthy and happy at our facility.